marcosppastor/laravel-ui-bootstrap/README.md

 ## Introduction

-While laravel is using new Jetstream for authentication, but you still want to use Bootstrap scaffolding and traditional old laravel authentication but backend supported by Laravel Fortify.
-So here we have laravel Bootstrap 4 scaffolding supported by Fortify.
+While laravel is using new Jetstream for authentication, but you still want to use Bootstrap scaffolding and traditional old laravel authentication but backend supported by all new Laravel Fortify.
+So here we have laravel Bootstrap 4 scaffolding supported by Laravel Fortify.

 ### Installation